asiatyler09/SIU-JavaScript-Assessment/README.md

 Do not alter the file structure.

 # Getting Started
+1. Ensure Node.js is installed on your device BEFORE BEGINNING ASSESSMENT.
+Use Fiserv Software Center for installation.
-1. Fork and clone this repo - no branches, no PRs
+2. Fork and clone this repo - no branches, no PRs
-2. Launch repo in your IDE of choice
+3. Launch repo in your IDE of choice
-3. Run the index.js file by entering the following command in your terminal: 'node index.js'.
+4. Run the index.js file by entering the following command in your terminal: 'node index.js'.
 You should see the following in your terminal output:
    Hello Assessment!

 ## Problem 1 - Replace Spaces